SaiSoeSan/SaiSoeSan/README.md

   - Developed personal projects like **JobTracker** and **MyFlix** for tracking job applications and exploring movies.

 ### 🌱 Currently Learning
   - Exploring AWS Cloud technologies.
-  - Building applications in **Golang**.

 ---